scottyschup/ruby-curriculum/meta/course-preliminaries.md

 * Shower
   * Closest gyms are Crunch Fitness and YMCA.
 * Wireless
-  * Temporarily use Eucharist network.
-Password is "We give thanks".
+  * AppAcademy and AppAcademy 2.0 (pass: `go_internet_go`).
   * Don't torrent files (or anything else bandwidth intensive), or none of us can use the internet.
+  * Don't stream music off the network; listen to music stored on your device or over the cell network if you want to listen to music on solo days.
 * When garbage fills, tie up bag and bring downstairs.
   * Do NOT throw loose garbage into curbside bins.
+  * Do NOT throw loose garbage into bins without bags.
   * Remember to tie up all garbage before placing in the curbside bins; no one likes flies.
 * Cleaning
   * Always clean dishes immediately.
-  * Once a week, a pair is responsible for cleaning the kitchen.
+  * We are all responsible for cleaning the kitchen.
+There is no maid for this.
   * **TODO: makeup cleaning schedule**
 * Lockup at night
-  * If you're the last one out, make sure to lock both the inner office door and the outer door.
+  * After 6:30PM, make sure that when you leave to lock both inner and outer doors.
+  * Do this even if people are still here; otherwise the homeless sleep in the stairwell.
+  * It also reminds people to lock the door.
   * Please also turn off all lights.
 * Don't open the back door!
   * It triggers a burglar alarm; security company charges $200 for